The length for this private tour of the Brancacci chapel is 30 minutes (unfortunately we can not stay longer)

 Masaccio is considered to be “the father of the Renaissance painting”!

 He was born in 1401 and died in 1428.
 He died at the age of 27!

-To date his first known work dates back to 1422 (not present here in the Chapel), that means that he had a very short career, only 6 years ...about 2000 days !!
+To date, his first known work dates back to 1422 (not present here in the Chapel), which means that he had a very short career, only 6 years …about 2000 days !!

 But during this 2000 days of career, Masaccio succeeded in changing the way of understanding painting…FOREVER.

 The volume, the depth, the weight of the bodies, in one word, reality entered by force in Western painting thanks to Masaccio.